 If you’re worried coming up with the money will be a problem, think about delegating only the item(s) that will give you the most longevity in your business.
 For example, if writing, editing, posting, broadcasting your blog is eating up several hours a week, you might want to assign only this task to your VA while you use that time to make more money.
 You can always add more tasks later on.

-Need an idea on what to budget?
-Most reputable U.S. based Virtual Assistant’s charge an average of $50 per hour, Online Business Managers are similar or at a higher rate.
-That rate will vary based on specialty, experience and skill-set.
-Besides hourly rate, many require a minimum monthly retainer so they can schedule their work efficiently for multiple clients.
-For instance, for monthly retainer clients my online business management starts at $650 per month.
-I have a few clients that have me managing large and/or intricate parts of their business and they’ve budgeted $1,200-2,000 for my support.
+Need an idea of what to budget?
+Most reputable U.S. based Virtual Assistant’s charge an average of $60 per hour, Online Business Managers are similar or a higher rate.
+That rate will vary based on specialty, experience, and skill-set.
+Besides hourly rate, many VA’s require a minimum monthly retainer so they can schedule their work efficiently for multiple clients.
+For instance, our VA starts at $750 per month.
+For clients requesting their VA’s managing large and/or intricate parts of their business, you should budget $1,500-2,000 for ongoing monthly support.

 Even if you have the knowledge to do it all yourself, you probably don’t have the time to continue managing all of your daily tasks and grow your business.

 There’s a lot here to consider.
 If you’ve worked with a virtual team member before, what would you add to this list?
 And of course, if you have questions that aren’t answered here, I’d be more than happy to talk with you!